EmincanY/Kaggle-Competition-2nd-Solution/README.md

 The file can be modified and adapted for other regression tasks in different competitions or projects by making minor changes specific to the new context.

 Kaggle Competition Link : https://www.kaggle.com/competitions/playground-series-s3e16/leaderboard

+You can download the model which can create more synthetic data via this link : https://drive.google.com/drive/folders/1oQtNnge6w_HfFoSb4cLJaW6WHp_rfhzi?usp=sharing